pjtunstall/push-swap/README.md

 ## 6. Detour: bitmasks

 The code in the previous section uses a bitmask to identify individual bits of a number.
-Here we explain the concept with another example.
+Here we illustrate the concept with another example.

 In the `getInstructions` function of the `checker` program (located in `get-instructions.go`), we wanted to move the cursor up a line to eliminate the blank line that results when the user indicates that they've finished typing instructions by pressing enter on a line with no instructions.